bump-sh/cli/README.md

 ### `bump deploy [FILE]`

-When you update your API, you want its documentation to be live for your API users.
+When you update your API, you also want its documentation to be up to date for your API users.
 This is what the deploy command is for.

 ```sh-session
 bump deploy path/to/api-document.yml --doc my-documentation --token $DOC_TOKEN